salamf/Acronym-Logger/README.md

 ## Running AcronLog

-Ensure this repository is cloned into a local directory (git clone https://github.com/salamf/Acronym-Logger.git)
+1. Ensure this repository is cloned into a local directory (git clone https://github.com/salamf/Acronym-Logger.git)
+2. `cd` to the project directory

-Then, in the project directory, you can run the folowing
+3. In the project directory, you can run the folowing

 ### `npm start`